EXTON OpSuS Mini/Gnome/KDE 32bit/64bit Linux Live USB - version 140119, 140117 respectively 131124

 EXTON OpSuS 13.1 32bit Mini uses the Fluxbox Desktop environment.
 Only a minimun of software is pre-installed.
 (Firefox, NetworkManager, Yast2 (openSUSE Control Center), LXTerminal, Leafpad and GPicview).
 This version is for people with older 32 bit computers with perhaps only 512 MB RAM.
 Just like the other two versions of EXTON OpSuS 13.1 you run the Mini version from a USB stick with persistence.
 You can of course also install the system to hard drive (if you want).
 I give you the pleasure to install any additional software that you need.
 You'll run the Mini version as root (superuser).
 After boot you'll end up in console mode.
 Run the command startx to enter Fluxbox.
 Maybe you'll have to configure X firts.
 Do it with the command X -configure and mv xorg.conf.new /etc/X11/xorg.conf.
 Then run startx again.
 To configure your wireless network you'll have to start NetworkManager.
 Do it with the commands NetworkManager and nm-applet.
 Then click on the nm-applet icon down to the right.
 It will look like this.

-Installing to a USB stick with persistence and/or to hard drive
+Installing to a USB stick with persistence and then to hard drive

 After installing EXTON OpSuS 13.1 to a USB stick, you can change the system completely and then install the system to a hard drive.
 You can also continue to have it only on the USB stick and run EXTON OpSuS (all three versions) on any computer you want.
 If you install EXTON OpSuS on a large enough (and fast) USB stick, you can go ahead and install for example LXDE, Mate or Xfce4.
 All your system changes are automatically saved to the USB stick.